Can I park my car next to my Drummohr

 Is there WIFI on site?

-Yes, free WIFI is available on site for all guests.
+Yes, complimentary WIFI is available on site for all guests.
 However, due to our location there can be issues with the free WIFI particularly when the site is full, so we do ask guests to bear this in mind.
 We do have good 4G signal.
 Our wardens will try to assist with any specific issues or requests, if you are trying to book somewhere to eat or wanted some local information.
 If you want any suggestions on how to keep the children entertained whilst staying at Drummohr just let us know, there are lots of child-friendly attractions close by.

 Are you within walking distance